nmayorov/nmayorov.github.io/content/posts/robust_ekf/index.md

 The robust Extended Kalman update step as an optimization procedure follows the same logic as described in the [previous post]({{<ref "/content/posts/ekf_update_optimization.md">}}).
 But on each iterations the residual vector $z$ and the measurement matrix $H$ are scaled to account for a robust loss function as described above.
-Because the optimization problem becomes more difficult and differs significantly from the standard EKF update, the iterations must be done with a line search step control until convergence.
+Because the optimization problem becomes more difficult and differs significantly from the standard EKF update, the iterations must be done with a line search step control until the convergence.